Shopping on phones is surging this holiday season

 Following years of less-than-stellar sales through mobile devices, phones have now turned into reliable cash machines for online merchants looking to move as many TVs, toys and trinkets as possible during the busy shopping season.

 For nearly half of US holiday shopping, phones have become the default device for browsing virtual aisles.
-And customers this season are buying billions more dollars of products through those devices, according to Adobe Analytics.
+And customers this season are buying many millions more dollars' worth of products through those devices, according to Adobe Analytics.

 "It's just becoming easier and easier to buy from a phone," Lynsey Thornton, a vice president for e-commerce software company Shopify, said Monday.